rsksmart/rsk-starter-box/README.md

     truffle console --network testnet
     ```

 4. Compile and migrate the smart contracts.
-Note that inside the development console, we don't preface commands with truffle.
+Note that inside the truffle console, we don't preface commands with truffle.

     ```javascript
     compile